ddfreyne/stoneship-site/content/cv.md

 Personal Projects
 -----------------

-### nanoc
+### Nanoc

 **Period:** 2007 - now

-* led the development and implemented the vast majority of features
+* Led the development and implemented the vast majority of features

-* handled support requests and community contributions
+* Handled support requests and community contributions

-* created a small but enthusiastic community
+* Created a small but enthusiastic community

-nanoc is used for the [FOSDEM web site](http://fosdem.org), the [GitHub API documentation](http://developer.github.com/) and Disney’s [Ugly Betty](http://www.dadt.com/uglybetty/) web site, among others.
+Nanoc is used for the [FOSDEM web site](http://fosdem.org), the [GitHub API documentation](http://developer.github.com/) and Disney’s [Ugly Betty](http://www.dadt.com/uglybetty/) web site, among others.

-**Skills:** Ruby, HTML, CSS, JavaScript, jQuery, git, Mercurial
+**Skills:** Ruby, HTML, CSS, JavaScript, jQuery, Git, Mercurial

 ### Myst Online: Uru Live web site

 **Period:** 2009

-* removed uses of Flash, redid the site in proper HTML, CSS and JavaScript, cleaned up the design, and improved maintainability
+* Removed uses of Flash, redid the site in proper HTML, CSS and JavaScript, cleaned up the design, and improved maintainability

-* made the site multilingual and co-ordinated a handful of translation teams for Dutch, French, Spanish, Italian, Finnish and German
+* Made the site multilingual and co-ordinated a handful of translation teams for Dutch, French, Spanish, Italian, Finnish and German

-* re-coded from scratch using nanoc, thereby proving that nanoc was capable of handling large and complex web sites
+* Re-coded from scratch using nanoc, thereby proving that nanoc was capable of handling large and complex web sites

 **Skills:** Ruby, HTML, CSS, JavaScript, jQuery